 - 6.1 The ADAC Formula 4 Championship driver's title will be awarded to the driver with who has scored the highest number of points, taking into consideration all the results obtained during the Events which have actually taken place. - 6.2 The ADAC Formula 4 Championship best rookie title will be awarded to the driver who has scored the highest number of points, taking into consideration all the results obtained during the Events which have actually taken place.
-Drivers will only be eligible for this title if, prior to the first ADAC Formula 4 Championship Event the driver takes part in, he or she had not competed in any licenced car circuit racing.
+Drivers will only be eligible for this title if, prior to the 01, January 2016, he or she had not competed in any licenced car circuit racing.